Michael Morton (criminal justice): Actual perpetrator

-The Innocence Project subsequently filed a motion to remove Bradley from further court proceedings, but stopped pursuing it after Bradley agreed to dismiss the indictment against Morton, which allowed Morton to collect compensation.
-Under Texas law, he became eligible to receive a lump sum based on the number of years served in prison, plus a lifetime annuity of $80,000 per year, as well as job training and educational aid.

-Conviction of prosecutor Ken Anderson
+Prosecutor Ken Anderson

-On November 16, 2011, Morton's original prosecutor, Ken Anderson, told reporters: "I want to formally apologize for the system's failure to Mr. Morton.
+On November 16, 2011, Morton's original prosecutor Ken Anderson told reporters, "I want to formally apologize for the system's failure to Mr. Morton.
 In hindsight, the verdict was wrong."
 Baker's daughter said she was unmoved by Anderson's apology and held him partially responsible for her mother's death because he and investigators allowed a killer to escape detection by focusing so intently on Morton.
 "It is harder for me to hear him not holding himself accountable.
 He is not taking responsibility," she said.